 Available at One-Ninety Bar is a fuss-free afternoon tea dreamed up by pastry chef Audrey Yee.
 Relax in the resort-style alfresco Terraza of One-Ninety Bar and partake in a spread of dainty finger sandwiches; freshly baked raisin and vanilla scones; and brown sugar shortbread served with homemade strawberry-rose preserve and Devonshire clotted cream.

 There’s a ton of drink to be savoured, too.
-Aside from the complimentary glass of champagne, you have access to speciality fine teas such as Royal Peony, Jasmine Silk Pearls or classic Earl Grey Neroli; freshly-brewed coffee; and cocktails.
+You have access to speciality fine teas such as Royal Peony, Milky Oolong or classic Earl Grey Neroli; freshly-brewed coffee; and cocktails.

 (Related: 3 Coffee Table Books That'll Spark Conversations)